 Now I grew up in a cold area of the country.
 The first place was old apartment building that was probably built around the 1920’s or 1930’s with those cast iron radiators

-Anywhoo…my father would have the heating oil company come out and fill the two large tanks in July or August as it was cheaper to do it in the summer months.
+Anywhoo…my father would have the heating oil company come out and fill the two large tanks in July or August as it was cheaper to purchase in the summer months.
 I mentioned before, I grew up in a cold part of the country which means the winters are long.
 Much longer and colder than where I currently live.
 That oil had to last us and our tenant ALL winter.
-If the oil company had to come out during the winter, you’d pay almost double for each gallon of oil.
+If the oil company had to come out during the winter, you’d pay double or more for each gallon of oil.
 If you read one of my How I Got Outta Debt posts, you’ll remember that money was tight…very tight.
 My father had a major heart attack just 2 months after he bought the place.
-So there was no dressing like it was summer time in the house in the winter…unless you wanted to shake what yo momma gave you.
-I’m not talking about dancing either, though that is a great way to stay warm.
+So there was no dressing like it was summer time in the house in the winter…unless you wanted to shake what ya momma gave you.
+I’m not talking about dancing either, though that is a great way to get warm.

 I told those stories because I’m not telling you to do something that I have not done or experienced myself.
-I still dress in layers including wearing more than one pair of socks on my feet while inside my home in the winter and I’ve been out of my parents house living on my own for almost 30 years.
+I still dress in layers including wearing more than one pair of socks on my feet while inside my home in the winter and I’ve been out of my parents house, living on my own for almost 30 years.
 I even wear something on my head most days.
-Now that my hair is on my back, I feel warmer than I did in the early days of my locs so now I’ve got that added warmth.
+Now that my locs are long enough to be on my back, I feel warmer than I did in the early days of my locs so now I’ve got that added warmth.
 Back then, I had something on my head everyday during the winter/early spring months.

 The less clothes you have on your body, the colder you are going to feel.
 The colder you feel, the more apt you are to crank up the thermostat.
 It’s much, much cheaper to put more clothing on.